 Persons who already hold an undergraduate degree are admitted to the School of Education as either an Education Special student or a Second Degree student, depending on their interests and academic background.
 The term Special student indicates that the student has an interest in pursuing certification in a subject area studied during the initial degree; the student does not receive a degree for this "certification only" course work.
 Second Degree students are seeking a second, unrelated degree from the School of Education, which may, or may not, include teacher certification.
 Candidates for limited enrollment programs must meet all admission eligibility requirements for the program and must compete with the eligible applicants for program admission.
 More information is available here.

 Criminal background investigations will be conducted for all students admitted to this program.
 Detailed instructions on how to complete the required criminal background check will be included in offers of admission.
 This is not completed until after an applicant has been offered admission.

 Applicants to School of Education programs that involve a practicum, internship, or other field placement must complete a disclosure statement indicating (1) whether they have been admitted to, then withdrawn from, asked to withdraw from, or been dropped from a student teaching, clinical experience, or other intern/practicum program, and (2) if they have ever been placed on probation or disciplined by any college or university for academic dishonesty.

 Advising after Admission

 Included with the offer of admission is information about mandatory spring orientation sessions for new majors, led by a departmental advisor.
-Sequencing of and registration for Kinesiology classes will be addressed at these meetings.
-Students will be authorized to register for Kinesiology courses after the orientation meetings are completed.
+Sequencing of course work and enrollment in Kinesiology courses will be addressed at these meetings.
+Students will be authorized to enroll in Kinesiology courses after the orientation meetings are completed.
 Upon formal admission to the program, advising about the major will be provided by the Department of Kinesiology.
 Majors are required to meet with the departmental advisor at least once per semester.